benedictz/Battleship-Conversion/README.md

 # Battleship-Conversion
-This was an assignment to recode a project from one language to another.
+A university assignment to recode a project from one language to another.